 The PASRR requires that NF applicants and residents with a diagnosis or suspicion of SMI, ID, or both, as those terms are defined in the regulations, are identified prior to their admission into an NF.
 The PASRR determines whether an individual needs the level of services that an NF provides, and whether individuals who need NF services also need specialized services.
 The PASRR is required for all applicants to an NF, regardless of the payer source.

-Section 409.985, Florida Statutes and Rule 59G-1.040, Florida Administrative Code (F.A.C.), contain the Florida law implementing federal laws governing PASRR.
+Section 409.985, Florida Statutes and Rule 59G-1.040, Florida Administrative Code, contain the Florida law implementing the federal laws that govern PASRR.

-Agency for Persons with Disabilities (APD)
+The Agency for Persons with Disabilities (APD)

-Department of Children and Families (DCF)
+The Florida Department of Children and Families (DCF)

-The DCF Mental Health program office is responsible for completing the PASRR Level II determinations for SMI.
+The DCF Mental Health program office is responsible for completing the Level II PASRR determinations for SMI.

 KEPRO is the state’s contracted vendor responsible for assisting AHCA, APD, and DCF with completion of the Level I PASRR screens, Level II PASRR evaluations and determinations and resident reviews for suspicion or diagnosis of SMI, ID or both.

 Faxes will no longer be accepted by KEPRO after March 31, 2019.